 But the country’s issues with health care might give you pause.
 If you don’t have access to international health insurance or private health insurance, moving to Peru may not work in your favor.

 Tips for Retiring Overseas

 - Consider talking to a financial advisor about making a plan for retiring overseas.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area.
+You can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.